ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

         example when polling the temperature from application requests).

-    -   **buffer allocation**: tells if the buffer used for the communication with the application is reserved by the device driver or needs to be allocated during the graph initialization steps, and in which platform memory area (one of the memory banks given in "1.1 Platform manifests").
+    -   **buffer allocation**: tells if the buffer used for the communication with CMSIS-Stream is reserved by the device driver or needs to be allocated during the graph initialization steps, and in which platform memory area (one of the memory banks given in "1.1 Platform manifests").

 -   **1.2.3 The default digital stream setting** (8 Bytes) : see "A.3
     Stream digital data types" for the description of the bit-fields